Kei-chan

 About Kei-chan

-The chicken, as the main ingredient, is high in protein, low in fat, and rich in nutrients such as B vitamins, iron, and zinc.
-When paired with locally grown vegetables, it offers excellent nutritional balance.
-In particular, areas such as Gujo City, Gero City, and southern Takayama take pride in their distinct sauce traditions, giving rise to local variations like "Meiho Kei-chan" and "Hida Kei-chan."
+Chicken, the main ingredient, is a healthful choice, rich in protein, low in fat, and packed with vitamins B, iron, and zinc.
+Paired with locally sourced vegetables, the dish offers a wonderfully balanced nutritional profile.
+In particular, Gujo City, Gero City, and southern Takayama boast unique variations like "Meiho Kei-chan" and "Hida Kei-chan," each highlighting the region's secret sauce traditions.

 Related videos